Rupali4sr/Customer_Retention_Analysis/README.md

 PWC Switzerland Virtual Internship Task 2

 As a part of the PWC Switzerland Virtual Internship Program offered by Forage, I have created "CustomerRetention Analysis" dashboard using Power BI.
-The Telecommuniation data contains attributes such as customerID, gender, SeniorCitizen, Partner, Dependents, tenure, PhoneService, MultipleLines, TechSupport, StreamingTV, StreamingMovies, Contract, PaperlessBilling, PaymentMethod, MonthlyCharges, TotalCharges, numAdminTickets, numTechTickets, Churn(Yes/No).
+The Telecommuniation data contains attributes such as: customerID, gender, SeniorCitizen, Partner, Dependents, tenure, PhoneService, MultipleLines, TechSupport, StreamingTV, StreamingMovies, Contract, PaperlessBilling, PaymentMethod, MonthlyCharges, TotalCharges, numAdminTickets, numTechTickets, Churn(Yes/No).

 # 📊 Objective

 The goal is to provide actionable insights to better understand customer behavior and factors influencing churn.
 Through visualizations and analytics, the dashboard aims to identify patterns, trends, and potential risk factors associated with customer churn, enabling proactive strategies to mitigate churn and improve customer retention.

 # 👩‍🏭Findings